ProIntegritate/lolIR/README.md

 # lolIR
 **lolIR - Living Of the Land Incident Response**

+INSTANT ACTION:
+1. Start an -Elevated- (Administrator) CMD prompt (cmd.exe) - NOT powershell.
-INSTANT ACTION:  **curl -LO https://tinyurl.com/get-lolir && move get-lolir lolir.bat && lolir.bat**
+2. **curl -LO https://tinyurl.com/get-lolir && move get-lolir lolir.bat && lolir.bat**

 SO - WHAT IS THIS?
 It is a live response forensics script for Windows without any dependencies or tool requirements.